Singapura Cat Facts

-As the name suggests, this type of kidney disease occurs because of a chronic or long-standing issue with the kidneys that interferes with their ability to function properly.
+As the name suggests, this type of kidney disease occurs because of a chronic or long-standing issue with the kidneys that interferes with their ability to function correctly.
 There are a number of potential causes for chronic kidney disease, including:

 Younger cats are more likely to have acute rather than chronic kidney failure.
-Unlike the chronic type, it can potentially be cured, and damage to the kidneys might be reversed if it is caught early and treated quickly.
+Unlike the chronic type, it can potentially be cured, and damage to the kidneys might be reversed if caught early and treated quickly.

-Some of these signs can point to other health issues, like diabetes, so it’s important to visit your veterinarian for an accurate diagnosis.
+Some of these signs can point to other health issues, like diabetes, so it’s essential to visit your veterinarian for an accurate diagnosis.
 And remember that early intervention can help your cat live a longer life.

 To diagnose kidney disease, your veterinarian will perform a physical exam and likely order blood work and a urinalysis.
 These diagnostic tests can help determine if your cat does indeed have kidney disease and how far it has progressed.
-They may also be used to help uncover the cause of the kidney disease, which may not always be detectable.
+They may also be used to help uncover the cause of kidney disease, which may not always be detectable.

-Medications may be prescribed although it can be tough to administer them to a finicky feline (see tips to get your cat to take a pill).
-In addition, a restricted diet may be recommended, not to cure the kidney disease, but to slow it down and improve the cat’s quality of life.
+Medications may be prescribed, although it can be tough to administer them to a finicky feline (see tips to get your cat to take a pill).
+In addition, a restricted diet may be recommended, not to cure the kidney disease but to slow it down and improve the cat’s quality of life.
 Cats with kidney disease should also be monitored regularly by their veterinarians to treat symptoms or complications as they come up.

 There is no surefire way to prevent kidney disease, but there are some things you can do to help reduce the chance that your feline friend will be afflicted.
 For example: